Spanish, B.A. (Madrid)

 Major in Spanish

 The Bachelor of Arts in Spanish at SLU-Madrid focuses on advanced language training, culture and literary studies.
-A double major or a minor in Spanish is a popular choice for students considering careers in law, science, political science, international business, economics, international relations, history, psychology or education, areas in which language proficiency is highly valued.
+A major, double major or a minor in Spanish is a popular choice for students considering careers in law, science, political science, international business, economics, international relations, history, psychology or education, areas in which language proficiency is highly valued.

 The quality of Spanish courses at SLU-Madrid is incomparable to any Spanish course I've experienced in the United States.
 I feel my Spanish knowledge and speaking ability have improved exponentially from my two semesters here, and it is particularly rewarding to be able to use that education outside of the classroom in everyday life living in Madrid as well!"